 When evaluating the effectiveness of a licensee’s corrective actions for a particular issue, the nature and (potential) significance of the identified problem must be considered.
 While licensees may appropriately consider monetary, plant availability, and other factors when determining significance, the potential impact on nuclear safety and risk should be the primary factors in the licensee’s classification and prioritization of corrective actions.
 Attributes to consider during the baseline PI&R review, semiannual trend review, annual follow-up of selected issues, and biennial team inspection are listed below.
 Inspectors are not expected to assess each attribute for every issue selected for follow-up during routine reviews, semiannual trend reviews, or during the annual follow-up of selected issues.
 Instead, inspectors may choose to assess licensee performance against selected attributes, as necessary, to be most effective.
 Inspectors can also refer to IP 95001 for additional guidance on assessing licensee evaluations of significant performance issues.

-Complete, accurate, and timely documentation of the identified problem in the program.
+Complete, accurate, and timely documentation of the identified problem in the PI&R program.

 Evaluation and timely disposition of operability and reportability issues.
 Refer to IMC 0326, Operability Determinations, for additional guidance.